dariomasante/docs/_site/blendComparison.md

 ### map of deltas

 The map shows standard deviation and average of all deltas, aggregated regardless periods and months.
 You can see that at the boundary of the search radius of the blending algorithms there are the wider differences.
 It is difficult to track back the source of difference, because I cannot find the original code for a key function.
+FOR INTERACTIVE VERSION SEE EMAIL

 ![](blendComparison_files/figure-markdown_github/map-1.png)

 summary month by month
 ----------------------

-Number of cells with values of difference beyond +/- 1.
+Number of cells with values of **difference** (not SPI value) beyond +/- 1.
 Summary and boxplot below refer to the full sample of 120 months/SPI combos

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##   0.000   2.000   4.000   5.642   8.250  20.000